gargishroff/melovibz-dapp/README.md

 # MeloVibz: Decentralized Music Streaming Platform - Play, Pay & Publish

+MeloVibz is a blockchain-based music streaming web app that empowers artists and listeners through decentralization.
+Built on the Sepolia Testnet and integrated with IPFS for decentralized storage, the platform allows users to upload, stream, purchase, and donate for music directly on-chain.
+Artists can publish their work, users can buy or donate to support them, and every interaction—like listening or buying—is securely recorded on the blockchain.

 ## Steps of Execution

 To run the app follow the steps as mentioned below.